vrichter/gruppenkasse-docs/privacy-policy-en.md

 ---
 ## Privacy Policy

 The Gruppenkasse Add-on is free software.
-I have no interest in your data.
+I have no interest in any data.
 No data will leave the google-servers through this add-on.

 ### Data access